 Part 2: Expanding Your Network Strategically

 That doesn’t mean you want to dive right in and start trying to connect with any and everyone in your field.
-In fact, this approach could end up frustrating you with the entire LinkedIn process before you have the opportunity to enjoy the benefits.
+In fact, this approach could end up frustrating you with the entire LinkedIn job search process before you have the opportunity to enjoy the benefits of the platform.

 - Begin with people you know.
-Social Times reminds you that it’s perfectly acceptable to send out invitations to people you know, just remember to send individual and personal invitations rather than group invites.
+It’s perfectly acceptable to send out invitations to people you know, just remember to send individual and personal invitations rather than group invites.
 If you don’t know the person well, include a reminder of how you met.
 This is particularly important if it has been a while or you’re connecting with someone who meets a lot of people.

 - Invite people to connect with you by including your LinkedIn link on business cards, in your email signature, on your professional website and/or blog, on your Facebook page, etc.